-As the spouse of a U.S. green card holder, you are eligible for a green card, but not until a visa number becomes available.
-In the meantime, you will be placed on a waiting list, based on your "priority date."
-That's the date your green-card-holding spouse filed the required initial visa petition with U.S. Citizenship and Immigration Services (USCIS) on Form I-130.
+If there is a wait, it's based on your "priority date."
+That's the date your green-card-holding spouse initially filed the required initial visa petition with U.S. Citizenship and Immigration Services (USCIS) on Form I-130.

-The wait varies depending on demand, typically ranging from between zero and five years.
-The only thing you can do to speed it up is if your spouse successfully applies for naturalization and becomes a U.S. citizen.
+The only thing you can do to speed up the wait, if there is one, is if the U.S. spouse successfully applies for naturalization and becomes a U.S. citizen.
 (See When Can I Apply for U.S. Citizenship?.)
 In that case, you would become an "immediate relative," and could apply for your green card without further delay.

 For more information, see Applying for a Green Card Based on Marriage to a U.S. Lawful Permanent Resident.

-Although waivers are available, you could only make use of one if you had an immediate right to return, such as a marriage to a U.S. citizen rather than a green card holder.
+Although waivers (grants of official legal forgiveness) are available, you could only make use of one if you had an immediate right to return to the United States, such as a marriage to a U.S. citizen rather than a green card holder.

 For example, if you stay beyond your expected departure date by six months, and then leave the U.S. (as you'll most likely have to do), you will not be allowed to return to the U.S. for three years, despite your marriage.
 If your overstay lasts a year or more, you will not be allowed to return for ten years.

-Immigration law is always complicated, and it is wise to hire an immigration attorney for situations such as this one.
+Immigration law is always complicated, and it is wise to hire an experienced attorney for situations such as this one.
 The attorney will work to analyze the best strategy for you and your spouse, and help you to complete all the required paperwork.

 Need a lawyer?
 Start here.